 Each HCD contains a user interface (UI) called the Control Panel.
-The Control Panel consists of a touchscreen LCD, a physical home screen button that are attached to the HCD, and a pull-out keyboard ("Flow" models only) as part of the Control Panel.
+The Control Panel consists of a touchscreen LCD, a physical home screen button, and a pull-out keyboard ("Flow" models only) as part of the Control Panel.
 The Control Panel is the physical interface that a user uses to communicate with the TOE when physically using the HCD.
 The LCD screen displays information such as menus and status to the user.
 It also provides virtual buttons to the user such as an alphanumeric keypad for entering usernames and passwords.
 Both administrative and non-administrative users can access the Control Panel.